 Report changes on time

 Do you need to adjust your application after we have granted the subsidy?
-Please notify us before the end of the training.
+Please notify us before the end of the activity.

 For subsidy applications from the Netherlands